MilovanovicAlexandre/developpez-un-tableau-de-bord-d-analytics-avec-react/README.md

     npm start

-The Frontend'app is now available on: http://localhost:3000/Home
+The Frontend'app is now available on: <a href='http://localhost:3000/Home'>http://localhost:3000/Home</a>

 ## Choose data's source: mock data or backend API data